In the Name of Love, Part 2

 Most of us live very complex lives that move too fast, deliver too little, and demand too much.
 We often succumb to the push and pull of all the demands.
 We lack time for God, relationships, or ourselves.
 We know we need to change our pattern of life, but we either put it off or just don't know how to get started.
 In the end, there's a key question we need to ask and answer: What do we want to be known for?
 It is possible to break free from the high speed, high pressure, high demand, guilt-producing disease of our lives.
 The answer is counter-intuitive and it's found in 1 Corinthians 13.
 Discover what is needed to enjoy Spiritual Simplicity in today's fast paced lifestyles.More from this series

 You’ll never have a regret.
 You’ll never say no to one youth sport activity or a few more hours at work or one more deal that you can do.
-Where you say, no, this vacation’s planned and we’re gonna go away.
+Where you say, no, this vacation’s planned and we’re going to go away.

-And so, he tells us how to do it.
-Are you ready for this?
-He says, grow up.
+He says: grow up.
 So how does love respond to misplaced priorities?
 You grow up.
 I mean, look at what he says!
 Verse 11.
-He says, when I was a child, I talked, I thought, and I reasoned as a child but when I became a man and this word means, a man who has responsibility who’s at the point in his life that he’s old enough to reproduce.
+He says, “When I was a child, I talked, I thought, and I reasoned as a child but when I became a man,” and this word means, a man who has responsibility who’s at the point in his life that he’s old enough to reproduce.

-And then the word “reasoning” here, is one of my favorite words, it’s logidsimi.
+And then the word reasoning here, is one of my favorite words, it’s logizomai.
 It’s found in Romans 12:1.
 Do you hear it?
-Logic-ami?
-It means, “to reason.”
-It’s a very clear, it’s reckoning, it’s an accounting term, it’s weighing things, here’s all the positive, here’s all the negatives, here’s the PNL, here’s what we’ll deliver here, here’s what won’t.
+“Logic-omai.”
+It means to reason.
+It’s a very clear, it’s a reckoning, it’s an accounting term, it’s weighing things; here’s all the positive, here’s all the negatives, here’s the P&L, here’s what we’ll deliver here, here’s what won’t.

 Kids, by nature, they don’t wake up in the morning thinking, I wonder how I can encourage mom and dad today.

-You know?
-Or they don’t walk into a room with other seven year olds and say, hey, anybody feeling kind of down?
+Or they don’t walk into a room with other seven-year-olds and say, “Hey, anybody feeling kind of down?
 Need a little time to talk?
-Did everyone get their milk?
+Did everybody, hey, did everyone get their milk?
 I want to make sure.
-I’ve got two here.
+I’ve got two here.”
 You can have seven milks and three kids and they fight over who has two or three!
 That’s childish.

-Especially for you moms, I don’t think there’s probably a mom in the whole world that gets up thinking, oh, I wonder how I’m going to spend this day on me today.
+Especially for you moms, I don’t think there’s probably hardly a mom in the whole world that gets up thinking, Oh, I wonder how I’m going to spend this day on me today.

-Right, when you’re a mom or you’re a dad.
-When you’re an adult, when you walk into an office, it’s about what do these people need?
+When you’re an adult, when you walk into an office, it’s about: what do these people need?
 I’m responsible.
 You think about others.

-It’s not what can I have now?
-Adults ask what is needed and what is best for the longest haul for the most people?
+Adults ask the question, not: what can I have now?
+Adults ask: what is needed and what is best for the longest haul for the most people?
 What’s wise?
 What has value?
 What will deliver?

-Now, he goes on to talk about how cloudy vision leads to complexity.
-And I want to give you, you and me, a little grace because if you think these messages are hard to listen too, you should have to come up with them.
+Now, he goes on to talk about: cloudy vision leads to complexity.
+And I want to give you, you and me, a little grace because if you think these messages are hard to listen to, you should have to come up with them.
 I’m serious.

 You knew who it was and it was helpful, but it wasn’t crystal clear.
-He says now, temporal, in this life, the way we’re living, we see in a mirror but it’s kinda cloudy.
+He says now, temporal, in this life, the way we’re living, we see in a mirror but it’s kind of cloudy.
 So it’s complex.
 And so it’s hard to know.

 And some people say this and some people say this and then you get busy and you feel a pull here and a pull here.
 And there’s competing demands.
 And there’s a demand for this and a demand for this.
 The demand for family, demand for work.

-When do you do what, how can you ever know?
+When do you do what?
+How can you ever know?
 And so, most of us try and do it all.
 And not do any of it very well.
-And neglect our own soul.
+And neglect their own soul.

 When you have a cloudy vision about your purpose and your priorities, it produces complexity.
 When you have a clear vision about where you’re going, why you’re going there, what’s important, and how to get there, it produces love.